Irrelon/ForerunnerDB/readme.md

 Please check below for details of any changes that break previous operation or behaviour of ForerunnerDB.
 Changes that break functionality are not taken lightly and we do not allow them to be merged in to the master branch without good cause!

+## Since Version 2.0.0
+Upserting documents now returns (and calls back) an array even for a single upserted document.
+This breaks compatibility with code that expects to receive an object when upserting a single document.
+It is easy to fix code that uses it.
+This is the only breaking change in version 2.0.0.

 ## Since Version 1.3.669
 To provide a massive performance boost (5 times the performance) the data